Every hour, millions of people search the web to find the products and services they need. And most people don’t click past the first page of results.

 What is SEO?

-When Google and other search engines rank sites, they consider a number of factors, incuding:
+When Google and other search engines crawl sites, they consider a number of factors to determine ranking in SEO, including:

 - How often relevant keywords are used on your site